NijatM/UR_Communication/RTDE_ Guide.md

 string

-Summary: Setup the outputs recipe.
+**Summary**: Setup the outputs recipe.
 At the moment the CON only supports one output recipe and the output frequency is configurable.
 For CB-Series robots the frequency must be between 1 and 125 Hz and the output rate will be according to floor (125 / frequency), while for e-Series robots the frequency can go up to 500 Hz.
 The package should contain all desired output variables.
 The variable names is a list of comma separated variable name strings.